-4.35 As stated in Section 3 above, Chapter 13 of the EIA Report sets out a detailed assessment of the impact of the Proposed Development on the peat resource within the Site.
+4.35 As stated in Section 3 above, Chapter 13 of the EIA Report as updated by the SI sets out a detailed assessment of the impact of the Revised Development on the peat resource within the Site.
 Through the design evolution process, including taking account of embedded mitigation measures and the provision for additional mitigation as set out in the CEMP, it is concluded that the scale of residual effects resulting from the disturbance of peat is not significant.